 The benefits listed below apply only to the physician's charges for the services indicated.
 Claims for outpatient facility charges associated with any of these services will be processed under your outpatient hospital benefits and subject to any applicable outpatient facility copayments.
-Examples may include 1) laboratory testing performed in the physician's office, but sent to an outpatient hospital facility for processing; 2) operating room and related services for surgical procedures performed in the outpatient hospital facility.
+Examples may include 1) laboratory testing performed in the physician's office, but sent to an outpatient hospital facility for processing; or 2) operating room and related services for surgical procedures performed in the outpatient hospital facility.

-SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Office visits, urgent care clinics, consultations, office surgery, second surgical opinions, and psychotherapy 100% of the allowed amount, no deductible, subject to a \$10 copayment 70% of the allowed amount, subject to the calendar year deductible Emergency room physician 90% of the allowed amount, subject to the calendar year deductible 90% of the allowed amount, subject to the in-network calendar year deductible Surgery and anesthesia for a covered service 90% of the allowed amount, subject to the calendar year deductible 70% of the allowed amount, subject to the calendar year deductible Maternity care - includes dependents 90% of the allowed amount, subject to the calendar year deductible; 100% no deductible or copayment for routine prenatal services 70% of the allowed amount, subject to the calendar year deductible Inpatient visits 90% of the allowed amount, subject to the calendar year deductible 70% of the allowed amount, subject to the calendar year deductible Inpatient consultations by a specialty provider (limited to one consult per specialist per stay) 90% of the allowed amount, subject to the calendar year deductible 70% of the allowed amount, subject to the calendar year deductible Diagnostic lab, X-rays, and pathology 90% of the allowed amount, subject to the calendar year deductible 70% of the allowed amount, subject to the calendar year deductible Chemotherapy and radiation therapy 90% of the allowed amount, subject to the calendar year deductible 70% of the allowed amount, subject to the calendar year deductible Psychological testing 90% of the allowed amount, subject to the calendar year deductible 70% of the allowed amount, subject to the calendar year deductible Allergy testing and treatment 100% of the allowed amount, no deductible, subject to a \$10 copayment 70% of the allowed amount, subject to the calendar year deductible Applied behavioral analysis (ABA) therapy for autism spectrum disorders 100% of the allowed amount, no deductible, subject to a \$10 copayment 70% of the allowed amount, subject to the calendar year deductible Precertification is required 1-800-821-7231

-SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Obesity/Bariatric Surgery • Includes charges for surgeon only; does not include radiologist, anesthesiologist, etc. 90% of the allowed amount, subject to the calendar year deductible (Physician's Office Visit will be subject to applicable copay per visit) 70% of the allowed amount, subject to the calendar year deductible Only the Surgical Services accumulate to the lifetime maximum • \$10,000 lifetime maximum will apply to Surgical Professional Services (Subject to medical necessity and clinical guidelines)
+SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Office visits, urgent care clinics, consultations, office surgery, second surgical opinions, and psychotherapy 100% of the allowed amount, no deductible, subject to a \$10 copayment 70% of the allowed amount, subject to the calendar year deductible Emergency room physician 90% of the allowed amount, subject to the calendar year deductible 90% of the allowed amount, subject to the in-network calendar year deductible Surgery and anesthesia for a covered service 90% of the allowed amount, subject to the calendar year deductible 70% of the allowed amount, subject to the calendar year deductible Maternity care - includes dependents 90% of the allowed amount, subject to the calendar year deductible 70% of the allowed amount, subject to the calendar year deductible Inpatient visits 90% of the allowed amount, subject to the calendar year deductible 70% of the allowed amount, subject to the calendar year deductible Inpatient consultations by a specialty provider (limited to one consult per specialist per stay) 90% of the allowed amount, subject to the calendar year deductible 70% of the allowed amount, subject to the calendar year deductible Diagnostic lab, X-rays, and pathology 90% of the allowed amount, subject to the calendar year deductible 70% of the allowed amount, subject to the calendar year deductible Chemotherapy and radiation therapy 90% of the allowed amount, subject to the calendar year deductible 70% of the allowed amount, subject to the calendar year deductible Psychological testing 90% of the allowed amount, subject to the calendar year deductible 70% of the allowed amount, subject to the calendar year deductible Allergy testing and treatment 100% of the allowed amount, no deductible, subject to a \$10 copayment 70% of the allowed amount, subject to the calendar year deductible Applied behavioral analysis (ABA) therapy for autism spectrum disorders 100% of the allowed amount, no deductible, subject to a \$10 copayment 70% of the allowed amount, subject to the calendar year deductible Precertification is required 1-800-821-7231 Obesity/Bariatric Surgery 90% of the allowed amount, subject to 70% of the allowed amount, subject to Includes charges for surgeon only; does not include radiologist, anesthesiologist, etc. the calendar year deductible (Physician's Office Visit will be subject to applicable copay per visit) the calendar year deductible • \$10,000 lifetime maximum will apply to Surgical Professional Services (Subject to medical necessity and clinical guidelines)